 It’s hard to believe there was a time when giant, prehistoric animals ruled the Earth.
 From megalodons to mammoths, the face of the planet looked very, very different to what it does now.
 But you won’t have to imagine it much longer.
-The immersive, touring exhibition, GIANTS, will make its UK debut in Birmingham this summer.
+The immersive, touring exhibition, GIANTS, will make its UK debut in Birmingham on Saturday, August 2.

 Visitors will encounter the awe-inspiring creatures that roamed the Earth after the extinction of the dinosaurs, from 66 million years ago to the present day.
 The exhibition features life-sized 3D models and nearly complete skeletons, alongside immersive projections to transport audiences into the natural habitats of these colossal beings.